Grommash9/BTC_DOCKER_NODE/README.md

 The container will start the Bitcoin node and begin syncing with the network.
 You can access the node's JSON-RPC interface using the exposed RPC port.

-## Configuration

-By default, the container runs the Bitcoin node on the mainnet.
-If you want to run it on the testnet, you can set the environment variable TESTNET to 1 when running the container:

-docker run -d -p 8333:8333 -p 8332:8332 --restart always -v bitcoin-data:/bitcoin -e TESTNET=1 --name bitcoin-node bitcoin-node

-The container uses a default configuration file located at /bitcoin/bitcoin.conf inside the container.
-You can modify this file by mounting a custom configuration file or by setting environment variables when running the container.

 ## Stopping the Container

 To stop the container, run: